ONEARMY/community-platform/functions/README.md

 ## What are they?

-Firebase functions are backend functions, triggered either via https requests or specific Firebase events (e.g. database writes).
-They have full ability to interact with the firebase platform and run within a nodejs environment. https://firebase.google.com/docs/functions/
+Firebase functions are backend functions, triggered either via https requests, cloud pub/sub or other specific Firebase events (e.g. database writes).
+They run within a nodejs environment and have full ability to interact with the firebase platform. https://firebase.google.com/docs/functions/

 ## How are they used at One Army?